Lower Costs, Money Matters, No Headaches

 Retirees

-You must work and pay Social Security taxes for ten years, or 40 credits, to be eligible for Social Security benefits.
-Depending on your earnings, you can earn up to four credits per year.
-You can claim benefits as early as 62 with reduced benefits.
-Additionally, your FRA varies depending on your year of birth.
+Once you work and pay Social Security taxes for ten years, or 40 credit quarters, you become eligible for Social Security benefits.
+You can claim and begin to receive benefits as early as age 62 or as late as age 70.

 Individuals With Disabilities

 Social Security is more than a retirement program as it provides workers benefits when they face a disability that prohibits them from working.
-Some requirements must be met when filing for Social Security for a disability, and you must also have enough work credits based on your age.
+Of the 73 million individuals collecting Social Security, 11 million of those are receiving income due to a disability.
+There are significant requirements that must be met when filing for Social Security for a disability.

 Survivor Benefits

-A surviving spouse, surviving divorced spouse, unmarried child, or dependent parent of workers who passed (and had enough work credits) can receive benefits on their behalf.
+A surviving spouse, surviving divorced spouse, unmarried child, or dependent parent of workers who have died (and had enough work credits) can receive benefits on the record of the deceased.
 In this case, the amount of benefits a family member receives depends on:

 Your Social Security benefits will be calculated based on your primary insurance amount (PIA).
 Your PIA is the average of your highest 35 years of earnings (adjusted for inflation).
 Any year with no earnings will count as zero if you have less than 35 years of earnings.
 To increase your PIA, you can replace a zero or low-income year with a higher one, even if you work part-time through retirement.

 PIA is then multiplied by a percentage based on the type and timing of your benefit.
-For instance, if you were to claim your benefits at your FRA, you would get 100% of your PIA.
-However, if you were to claim them at an earlier age, the benefits would be reduced by a certain percentage.
+For instance, if you were to claim your benefits at your Full Retirement Age (FRA), you would get 100% of your PIA.
+However, if you were to claim them at an earlier age, the benefits would be reduced by up to 20%.

 4. How Do I Apply?

 You can create an online account through My Social Security portal to check your earnings and manage your benefits.
-Ultimately, Social Security is a vital program that provides income and protection to millions of individuals.
-Understanding how it works and what it means for you is crucial for making informed decisions about your future and present.
+Ultimately, Social Security is a program that provides income and protection to millions of individuals.
+Understanding how it works and what it means for you is crucial for making informed decisions about your retirement.

-If you still have lingering questions, watch The Social Security Myth Busting Guide for additional answers.
+If you would like additional information, watch The Social Security Myth Busting Guide for additional answers.
 For more information and resources on a variety of financial topics, visit our Financial Academy.

 Investment advice offered through OneDigital Investment Advisors LLC, an SEC-registered investment adviser and wholly owned subsidiary of OneDigital.